sergicanet9/go-hexagonal-api/README.md

 <br />
 <br />
  NOTES:
-- The env flag is optional.
-Default value: "local".
+- The env and v flags are optional.
+Default values, respectively: "local", "debug".
 - For debugging the application with Visual Studio Code´s build-in debugger, select Run and Debug on the Debug start view or press F5.
 The env flag can be changed in the debugging configuration provided in [launch.json](https://github.com/sergicanet9/go-mongo-restapi/blob/main/.vscode/launch.json).

 ## Run the application in a local docker container